andreoliva/jquery-checkall/README.md

 - **position**: position of the new element realtive to the list passed to the plugin.
 String, accepts _"before"_ or _"after"_ and defaults to _"before"_.

 There is a special option:
 - **allSelector**: this one permits you to pass the selector of an already existent checkbox element that'll be used as the "select all".
+If you pass the selector of an element that isn't a checkbox it will create a new one as in the previous example.
 This option ignores all of the others.
 String, defaults to _null_.
-Usage:
 ```
 $('.list-of-checkboxes').createCheckAll({
 	allSelector: '#id-of-the-one-i-want-to-use'